forta-network/docs/docs/fort-token.md

  3. **Payment of Data Fees:** Users who want to buy Forta’s General Plan to consume data from the network must pay a monthly fee, denominated and paid in FORT.
 In addition, premium feeds can be denominated and paid either in FORT or in USDC, subject to the feed owner’s decision.

+ 4. **Governance:** FORT holders can participate in the governance of the Forta Network, helping shape its evolution by voting on key proposals that impact protocol upgrades, economic policies, and ecosystem initiatives.

 In addition, FORT holders can participate in governance to shape the evolution of Forta.
 Please read more in the governance section of the docs.